davidjnevin/Design_Patterns_Pythons/README.md

 Memento

-Capture and restore and object‟s internal state
+Capture and restore and object's internal state

 Observer